senditu/simpletorrent/README.md

 ![simple](https://raw2.github.com/senditu/simpletorrent/master/images/simple.png "Simple")

-_Warning: simpletorrent is still under heavy development and should not be considered stable._
+_Warning: simpletorrent is still under heavy development and should not be considered stable.
+Official release coming soon.
+Build from the master branch at your own risk._

 License
 -------